-1. Conflicts of Interest Prohibited.
+- 1. Conflicts of Interest Prohibited.
 Conflicts of interest, including those arising from University or outside activities, are prohibited.
-Employees are responsible for resolving such conflicts of interest, working in conjunction with their supervisors and other University officials.

-2. Report of Outside Activity.

-- (a) An employee who proposes to engage in any outside activity which the employee should reasonably conclude may create a conflict of interest, or in any outside compensated professional activity, shall report to the employee's supervisor, in writing, the details of such proposed activity prior to engaging therein. - (b) The report, as described in paragraph 2(a), shall include where applicable, the name of the employer or other recipient of services; the funding source; the location where such activity shall be performed; the nature and extent of the activity; and any intended use of University facilities, equipment, or services. - (c) A new report shall be submitted for outside activity previously reported at: - (1) the beginning of each academic year for outside activity of a continuing nature; and
+Employees are responsible for resolving such conflicts of interest, working in conjunction with their supervisors and other University officials. - 2.
+Report of Outside Activity. - (a) An employee who proposes to engage in any outside activity which the employee should reasonably conclude may create a conflict of interest, or in any outside compensated professional activity, shall report to the employee's supervisor, in writing, the details of such proposed activity prior to engaging therein. - (b) The report, as described in paragraph 2(a), shall include where applicable, the name of the employer or other recipient of services; the funding source; the location where such activity shall be performed; the nature and extent of the activity; and any intended use of University facilities, equipment, or services. - (c) At the beginning of the first academic year following ratification of the BOT-UFF 2011-2014 Collective Bargaining Agreement and at the beginning of each academic year thereafter, all employees must report activities described in 2(a) or state that he or she is not engaged in or proposing to engage in any outside compensated professional activity or other activity that he or she reasonably concludes may create a conflict of interest. - (d) A new report shall be submitted for outside activity at: - (1) the beginning of each academic year; and - (2) such time as there is a new activity or significant change in a previously reported activity (nature, extent, funding, etc.)

-- (2) such time as there is a significant change in an activity (nature, extent, funding, etc.) - (d) The reporting provisions of this section shall not apply to activities performed wholly during a period in which the employee has no appointment with FIU. - (e) Any outside activity which falls under the provisions of this Policy and in which the employee is currently engaged but has not previously reported, shall be reported within sixty (60) days of the execution of the BOT-UFF Agreement and shall conform to the provisions of this Policy. - 3.
+- (e) The reporting provisions of this section shall not apply to activities performed wholly during a period in which the employee has no appointment with FIU. - 3.
 Expedited Dispute Resolution Procedure. - (a) In the event the proposed outside activity is determined to constitute a conflict of interest, and the employee disagrees with that determination, the employee may file a complaint under the Expedited Dispute Resolution procedure contained in the BOT-UFF Policy for Neutral, Internal Resolution of Policy Disputes. - (b) The employee may engage in such outside activity pending a resolution of the matter pursuant to the BOT-UFF Policy for Neutral, Internal Resolution of Policy Disputes. - (c) If the resolution of the matter is that there is a conflict of interest, the employee shall cease such activity immediately and may be required to turn over to the University all or part of compensation earned therefrom. - 4.
 Use of University Resources.
 An employee engaging in any outside activity shall not use the facilities, equipment, or services of the University in connection with such outside activity without prior approval of the President or designee.
 Approval for the use of University facilities, equipment, or services may be conditioned upon reimbursement for the use thereof. - 5.
 No University Affiliation.
 An employee engaging in outside activity shall take reasonable precautions to ensure that the outside employer or other recipient of services understands that the employee is engaging in such outside activity as a private citizen and not as an employee, agent, or spokesperson of the University.